kerberos-io/documentation/1.0.0/3_installation.md

 The Raspberry Pi 2 is the successor to the Raspberry Pi.
 It builds upon the original model B+ upgrading to 1 GB of RAM, and replacing the aged ARMv6l single-core with an ARMv7l Cortex-A7 quad-core.

-#### Raspberry Pi Model 2 (Recommended)

-The Raspberry Pi 2 is the successor to the Raspberry Pi.
-It builds upon the original model B+ upgrading to 1 GB of RAM, and replacing the aged ARMv6l single-core with an ARMv7l Cortex-A7 quad-core.

 [![Kerberos.io image](3_kerberos-image.png)](https://drive.google.com/open?id=0B-2b4NYY_1xuUmxxOURISjQweGc)

 **Please note** that the image is compressed, (on Linux/OSX) open your terminal and use the "unzip" command to decompress.